Lander Journal

 The Lander Journal is a bi-weekly newspaper published in Lander, Wyoming.
-It serves the Lander area and is a part of the local media landscape under the ownership of Riverton Ranger Inc.

 History

 The paper has been in existence under different names since the early days of Lander, beginning around 1908.
 The name Lander Journal was adopted in the 1990s, but previously it was called the Wyoming State Journal and the Lander Wyoming State Journal.

+In 1909, the Journal was expanded into a daily with John W. Cook as editor.
+Cook disposed of his interests in the paper in 1912, but resumed control in 1918.
+Cook died in January 1924.
+The paper was then acquired by Len L. Newton in May 1924, who sold it to his son Ernest L. Newton in 1938.
+The Newtown family bought and absorbed the Lander Evening Post in 1942.

-Roger Burdow bought the paper in 1956 and brought Bruce Kenney on as partner in 1967.
-The two sold the paper in 1982 to Swift-Pioneer Newspapers, Inc. From the 1970s to the early 1990s, the paper was published by Bill Sniffen and was nominated for a Pulitzer Prize in 1991.
+The Journal was then purchased by Edward J. Breece in 1947, followed in 1956 by Roger D. Burdow, managing editor of the Ogden Standard Examiner.
+Burdow brought Bruce Kennedy on as partner in 1967.
+The two sold the paper in 1982 to Swift-Pioneer Newspapers, Inc. William "Bill" C. Sniffin stayed on as publisher and editor.
+In 1991, the Journal won third place in the National Newspaper Association contest for an investigative series on uranium miners.
+It was also nominated for a Pulitzer Prize.

-In 1999, the Lander Journal was acquired by the Riverton Ranger from Bill and Nancy Sniffin.
-Steve Peck of the Riverton Ranger managed the newspaper from 1999 until 2022, when the publications were sold to Grace Andrus, a local financial adviser.
-However, a month after Andrus purchased the papers, they were sold again in February 2022 to the Edwards Group, who currently own and manage them.
+In 1999, Steve Peck, owner of the Riverton Ranger, acquired the Lander Journal.
+A few years later Sniffin ran for governor.
+The Peck family managed the Journal until January 2022, when all of its publications were sold to Grace Andrus, a local financial adviser.
+However, a month after Andrus purchased the papers, they were sold again to the Edwards Group.